 8 Risk Factors of Diabetes

 While type 1 diabetes is inherited, type 2 diabetes – the most common form of diabetes – is largely preventable.
-Know these eight factors which increases our risk of diabetes:
+Know these eight factors which increase our risk of diabetes:

 Age above 40

 Our diabetes risk increases as we age.
 In fact, over 90% of people with diabetes are above 40 years old.

 An inactive lifestyle reduces the insulin sensitivity of our cells and may also increase our BMI, putting us at a higher risk of diabetes.

 High Blood Pressure

 Having blood pressure over 140/90 mm Hg may increase our risk of developing diabetes and other health complications.

 Women who gave birth to a baby over 4kg or had gestational diabetes previously are at a higher risk of diabetes.
 In fact, if someone has a previous diagnosis of gestational diabetes, their risk of progression to type 2 diabetes increases by up to 60%.